(Post updated in December 2018)

-But first, before we get to this delicious new recipe (as we celebrate I LOVE LIVER! week): a story.
-Because, children, I know how you like stories.
+But first, before we get to this delicious new recipe: a story.
+Because, gentle reader, I know how you like stories.

-Once upon a time, in a fair land where it was so windy that the people no longer wore hats because every hat in the land (every hat, Gentle Reader!) had blown away to neighboring states, lived a lovely young maiden.
+Once upon a time, in a fair land where it was so windy that the people no longer wore hats because every hat in the land (every hat, gentle reader!) had blown away to neighboring states, there lived a lovely young maiden.
 She was very beautiful, and was so full of sweetness that the very air around her smelled like honey.

 Bees preferred her to the flowers oft’ surrounding her.

-But the beautiful young maiden had a problem.
-She was cursed (by a dark fairy, it was sure) with daily pain–headaches, to be precise.
-She also had a mother who, unfortunately, was not so bright, but her eagerness far outweighed her lack-of-brilliance, and the woman trundled the beautiful lass to wise men and to doctors and to specialists, to ascertain the reason behind the daily pain, and ultimately, to cure it speedily and forthwith.
+The young maiden had a problem, however.
+She was cursed (by a dark fairy, to be sure) with daily pain–a headache, to be precise, that never went away.
+She possessed a mother who, unfortunately, was not so bright, but her eagerness far outweighed her lack-of-brilliance, and the woman trundled the beautiful lass to wise men and to doctors and to specialists, to ascertain the reason behind the daily pain, and ultimately, to cure it speedily and forthwith.

-At least that was her ardent hope and wish and prayer.
+At least that was her ardent hope and wish and fervent prayer.

 But the pain persisted.
+The headache stayed put.
 The lass went from doctor visit to specialist probing, to all manners of tests, to well-meaning friends and relations’ tender and soulful suggestions, to no avail.
-She still woke up with a headache every day, and went to bed with a headache every night.
+She woke up with a headache every day, and went to bed with a headache every night.
 And felt the heaviness of a headache all throughout the long day.
 Inexorably onward and anon.

 One specialist in particular suggested that the pain was “autoimmune in nature” which sent the anxious mother to learning all she could about this particular form of malady.